For tooth pain prevention – Please do this!

 What other drugs will affect ibuprofen?

-Since you will only be taking ibuprofen for three days this really doesn’t make much if any difference what so ever but here is a list of medicines that will either work a little better or work a little worse when mixed with ibuprofen.
+Since you are only taking ibuprofen for three days this may not matter.
+However, here is a list of medicines that will either work a little better or work a little worse with ibuprofen.

 - Antidepressants such as citalopram (Celexa), escitalopram (Lexapro), fluoxetine (Prozac, Sarafem, Symbyax), fluvoxamine (Luvox), paroxetine (Paxil), or sertraline (Zoloft).
 Taking